ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server creates an account and stores the public key used to verify the JWS (i.e., the "jwk" element of the JWS header) to authenticate future requests from the account.
-The server returns this account object in a 201 (Created) response, with the account URI in a Location header field.
+The server returns this account object in a 201 (Created) response, with the account URL in a Location header field.

-If the server already has an account registered with the provided account key, then it MUST return a response with a 200 (OK) status code and provide the URI of that account in the Location header field.
-This allows a client that has an account key but not the corresponding account URI to recover the account URI.
+If the server already has an account registered with the provided account key, then it MUST return a response with a 200 (OK) status code and provide the URL of that account in the Location header field.
+This allows a client that has an account key but not the corresponding account URI to recover the account URL.

-If the server wishes to present the client with terms under which the ACME service is to be used, it MUST indicate the URI where such terms can be accessed in the "terms-of-service" subfield of the "meta" field in the directory object, and the server MUST reject new-account requests that do not have the "terms-of-service-agreed" set to "true".
+If the server wishes to present the client with terms under which the ACME service is to be used, it MUST indicate the URL where such terms can be accessed in the "terms-of-service" subfield of the "meta" field in the directory object, and the server MUST reject new-account requests that do not have the "terms-of-service-agreed" set to "true".
 Clients SHOULD NOT automatically agree